Vehicle Body Repair and Alignment Level 2/3 SVQ

 Learn while you work with Modern Apprenticeships (MAs) and Scottish Vocational Qualifications (SVQs).
 Modern apprenticeships in Scotland are available for people who are aged over 16 and in employment.
 With on-the-job training and regular meetings in the workplace you can gain a recognised qualification without studying full-time.
 Funding for MAs can be gained from Skills Development Scotland.

-This qualification is designed for students currently employed as panel beaters within the vehicle body repair industry and is certificated through City and Guilds.
+This qualification is designed for students currently employed as panel beaters within the vehicle body repair industry and is certificated through the Institute of the Motor Industry.
 Delivered over 3 years on a block release basis and is a recognised qualification within the industry.
 The course is designed to satisfy requirements for PAS 125 accreditation requirements and business needs for the modern accident repair centre and is designed to provide the students with the practical skills and underpinning knowledge to thrive and succeed in the ever changing modern body repair industry.

 We work closely with a number of employers to provide opportunities for young people to find employment.
 These close employer links, built through collaboration between industry and college staff, have helped young people to complete their studies.